 Finding new shipping customers is not easy, we know.
 With you in mind, we put together this post for some ideas on how you can grow your book of business!

 Sales prospecting often means cold calling as many people as you can, and hoping they all end in a hot lead or new client for your freight agency.
+Getting a prospect on the phone long enough to ask your essential sales call questions is crucial.
 However, people don’t take to cold calling quite as well as they used to.
 In fact, 200 million Americans have registered their phone numbers on a “Do Not Call” list.

 So, what can you do to ensure you’re carrying out effective sales calls?
 Ask the right questions.
 A first call with a potential client will set the tone for the remainder of your relationship together.
 If you have the time and resources, it’s highly recommended that you carry out some research about your prospect and their company and industry before calling.
 And when you’re on the call, sincerely listen and ask about their specific problems and concerns, and — most importantly — offer help.
 Help them envision their business running a little smoother doing business with you.